Fused K-operators and the $q$-Onsager algebra: Tensor product representations of

 where the coefficients are

-We first note that in~\eqref{act-gen} and~\eqref{act-gen-2} the coefficients with indices $\textit{2,k}$ and $\textit{2,}\ell$, respectively, correspond to contribution in the action that mixes the two spin components.
+We first note that in~\eqref{act-gen} and~\eqref{act-gen-2} the coefficients with indices $2,k$ and $2,\ell$, respectively, correspond to contribution in the action that mixes the two spin components.
 In order to find proper sub-representations, we thus need to analyze the roots of these functions $e_{2,k}$, $f_{2,k}$, $\bar{e}_{2,\ell}$ and $\bar{f}_{2,\ell}$.
 First, for generic values of $u_1/u_2$ these functions do not vanish which corresponds to the well known fact that this tensor product is irreducible.
-For later convenience, we present this action diagrammatically below in Figure~\ref{fig1} where the red (resp.\ blue) arrows correspond to the action of $F_0$ (resp.\ $E_0$), and the branching points correspond to the linear combinations from~\eqref{act-gen} and~\eqref{act-gen-2}.

 From the expression of the coefficients~\eqref{eq:coef1} and \eqref{eq:coef2}, one finds that and